0

 Dietary Factors Influencing Hyperinsulinemia

-But throwing in too much of certain types of food, like sugary snacks or refined carbs, is like pumping your car with low-quality gas—eventually, things break down.
-This is especially true for folks managing diabetes.
+But eating too much of certain types of food, like sugary snacks or refined carbs, is like pumping your car with low-quality gas—eventually, things break down.
+This is especially true for people managing diabetes.

 The Impact of Carbohydrates on Insulin and Blood Sugar Levels